4DGB/4dgb-readthedocs/docs/workflow/minimalexample.rst

 The simplest way to start from scratch is with a minimal example which defines the minimum input data needed to run the workflow.
+This requires just a few pieces of information and two files:

+- two related ``hic`` files you want to compare.
+We call these *datasets*
+- the *chromosome* you'd like to view.
+This must be present in the datasets.
-This requires just the *chromosome*, *resolution* and *datasets* we want to view.
+- the *resolution* you'd like to view.
+This must be present in the datasets.
+  If this is defined, the workflow uses a default value of 200kb, so for simplicity you can omit it.

-You can create this by hand.
+You can create this example by hand.
 First, make a well-named project directory that will hold all of our data and results:

 .. code-block::